-Birmingham, Aia., January 13.-Gen. Stephen D. Lee, who has assumed command of the United Confederate Veterans as the successor of the late Genmembers of the Ohio Senate and eral John B. Gordon, announces that he will establish general headquarters at Columbus, Mississippi.
+Birmingham, Ala., January 13.-Gen. Stephen D. Lee, who has assumed command of the United Confederate Veterans as the successor of the late General John B. Gordon, announces that he will establish general headquarters at Columbus, Mississippi.
 This is the first time the order has been domiciled in Mississippi.
-All general orders however, will be issued from New Orleans, as heretofore,
+All general orders however, will be issued from New Orleans, as heretofore.